What if you could trade stocks like Forex non-stop all night? Wouldn't that be awesome?

 The reality is that institutions and exchanges have limited most of the markets activity to between 9:30am and 4:00pm trading time.
 That gives us a set of boundaries that traders have to work within.
 This is where most of the activity happens.
 But then there is after-hours trading.

-What Is After-Hours Trading?
+What Is After-Hours-Trading?

-Well this is the time when you can trade after the typical market close.
+Well, this is the time when you can trade after the typical market close.
 Traditionally, what used to be limited to just institutions and high net-worth individuals is now open to all of us.
-Yes that includes you!
+Yes, that includes you!

 Did you even know you could trade in after-hours and pre-market trading?
-Well you can thanks to the electronic communication network, or ECMs.
+Well you can thanks to the electronic communications network, or ECMs.
 With the advent of the ECMs, it makes it a lot easier for exchanges to route orders and match up buyers and sellers in after-hours trading.

 Typically after-hours trading is going to work just like the normal market would, only it will have some limitations compared to a traditional trading day.
 Just like the regular session in after-hours trading buyers and sellers will be matched up according to prices and exchanges will be made.
-Your account will actually see trades in after hours.
+Your account will see trades in after hours.

-You won’t see it all the time, but it has been done, and you can definitely participate.
+You won't see it all the time, but it has been done, and you can participate.
 Just check with your broker first to see if there are any extra fees involved.

 How Do The Orders Work In The After-Hours Market?